-In 2023, the Fund achieved a net return of 3.87% for Class I Participations and of 4.10% for Class Z Participations.
-This net performance refers to the Fund's performance as set out in the Key Figures section, after deduction of the costs incurred for Fund management. -0.21% of this figure can be allocated to market value and other effects, including resulting from changed mortgage quotation rates and what is known as 'pull back to par'.
-Interest income contributed 2.72% to the achieved return.
+In the period under review, the Fund achieved a net return of 3.83% on Class I Participations and 4.07% on Class Z Participations.
+This net performance refers to the Fund's performance as set out in the Key Figures section, after deduction of the costs incurred for Fund management.
+1.58% of this figure can be allocated to market value and other effects, including resulting from changed mortgage quotation rates, so-called 'pull back to par', and the adjustment of valuation assumptions.
+In addition, interest income contributed 2.71% to the return achieved.
 No losses were incurred on the Fund's mortgage loans in 2023.